Tag Archive | African blue basil

 Find an area that gets full sun if you want lots of flowers.
 Full sun is at least 6 hours, but annuals will positively thrive in more sun than that.
 Summer annuals blooming heavily in sun will attract the most pollinators.

-Where summers aren’t too hot, the fuchsia baskets (photo, above) will entice the hummingbirds to visit every day, like clockwork.
-This plant does well in dappled shade or early morning sun.
+Where summers aren’t too hot, fuchsia baskets (photo, above) entice the hummingbirds to visit every day, like clockwork.
+This plant does well in dappled shade or morning sun.
 And it likes moist soil.
-As the temperatures climb and fuchsia fails, hummingbirds will flock to the single petunias and salvias, which need lots of sun.
+As the temperatures climb and fuchsia fails, hummingbirds flock to the single petunias and salvias, which need lots of sun.
 They also visit herbs in bloom, including basil and lavender.

 How Big Is Big?